Should teachers embrace new technology?

 Face to face or online education

-Well, let me start by this: the fact that the above tweet about the “fear” of the usefulness of online education has attracted so much attention is a proof that technology serves at least as source of interesting discussion about education.
-This is said, I would like to add that Bill’s thoughts , however, are not totally groundless.
-As he himself insists in a post in his blog where he develops his thoughts, face-to-face education cannot be surpassed by online learning.
+Well, let me start by this: the fact that the above tweet about the “fear” of the usefulness of online education has attracted so much attention is proof that technology serves at least as a source of interesting discussion about education.
+This is said, I would like to add that Bill’s thoughts, however, are not totally groundless.
+As he himself insists on a post in his blog where he develops his thoughts, face-to-face education cannot be surpassed by online learning.
 Here is his point:

 My experience with distance learning isn’t limited to the role of an IT manager.
 As a graduate student, I have completed quite a few online courses.
 As a student in a remote, rural area, I am thankful for having the opportunity to take online courses.
 I’m not sure I would have pursued a graduate education without that option.
 However, with only a few exceptions, the online courses I have taken have been generally inferior to face to face courses.
 I honestly feel like I learned less in them than I did in similar face-to-face courses.

 It is true that I learned so much via the internet.
 It is also true that some of my students are already using and taking advantage of a whole range of web tools, web applications, online info… you name it… Yet technology will never be the sole source of learning.
 I learn so much from my interactions with my friends, my colleagues, strangers in the street.
 I even learn from other people’s facial expressions, their smiles, the expressions of their eyes, their gestures, the warmth of their voice… Online education cannot afford all this.